bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 There was a bit of tricky work to figure out.
 The render world has a system that has to run on the main thread, but the task pool only had the ability to run on the world's thread.
 So, when we send the render world to another thread we need to accommodate still running render systems on the main thread.
-So we added the ability to spawn tasks onto the main thread in addition to the world's thread.
+To accomplish this, we added the ability to spawn tasks onto the main thread in addition to the world's thread.

 ![Histogram of Many Foxes Frame Time](pipelined-rendering-histogram.png)